zowe/community/Technical-Steering-Committee/guidelines/major-release.md

 Let's assume we will have release on the end of 24PI1.
 This would mean that the preparation for the major release will start with 23PI4 and continue through 24PI1.

+- PI - 2 (Approximately 270 days before the release, In an example this means 23PI3)
 - PI - 1 (Approximately 180 days before the release, In an example this means 23PI4)
 - Release PI (Approximately 90 days before release, In an example this means 24PI1)
 - Day 0 represents the GA date for the release